Lab 2: Points, Primitives and 2D Art

 OpenGL is an operating system and hardware platform independent graphics library designed to be easily portable yet rapidly executable.
 Unlike Direct3D, which is only available on PC, Xbox and Windows Mobile OS, OpenGL is available on a wide variety of hardware platforms and operating systems including Unix/X11 (Linux, BSD), Mac OS X, and Microsoft Windows 98 to Windows 10.

 On the desktop, OpenGL stayed relevant through a robust extension mechanism and with major releases throughout the 2000s.
 In February 2016, OpenGL received a massive update called Vulkan , which has features comparable to Direct3D 12.
 The first games for Vulkan appeared soon after.
-A few notable recent games with Vulkan support include Doom Eternal, Half Life: Alyx, Crisis Remastered (1, 2, and 3) and the recently released Baldur's Gate 3.
+A few notable recent games with Vulkan support include Doom Eternal, Half Life: Alyx, Crisis Remastered (1, 2, and 3) and the 2024 Game of the Year: Baldur's Gate 3.
 Vulkan will run on hardware that can support OpenGL ES 3.1 or OpenGL 4, including Switch, Android since v9.0 and all recent Windows desktop.
 Apple does not support Vulkan directly, preferring their own Metal API, but Khronos provides a compatibility layer called MoltenVK.

 An embedded version, OpenGL ES, is available on many hand held devices including iPhone OS and Android OS devices.
 Javascript versions of OpenGL ES 2.0 and 3.0 are an official part of the HTML 5 specification and are available as WebGL 1.0 (Feb.
 2011) and WebGL 2.0 (Apr.
 2017).
 As of January 2021, WebGL2 support is available on nearly 92.8% of the browser market, and WebGL 1 is at 95.2%.